VikParuchuri/vik-blog/_posts/2013-07-30-how-divided-is-the-senate.md

 ---
+categories: vik
+cover: false
+date: 2013-07-30 00:05
 layout: post
-title: How divided is the Senate?
-date: 2013-07-30 00:05
+modified: 2014-01-09 15:38
 slug: how-divided-is-the-senate
-modified: 2014-01-09 15:38
 status: published
+subclass: post
-categories: R politics senate democrats republicans congress python
+tags: R politics senate democrats republicans congress python
+title: How divided is the Senate?
 ---

 I very seldom pay attention to politics directly, because politics have always seemed a bit circular and cyclical to me.
 Most of the political news that I take in ends up worming its way into the news sources that I do consume, like the excellent [longform.org](http://www.longform.org).
 Even given my limited intake of political news, one trend that I have noticed lately is the increasing number of references to the Senate as "polarized" or "divided."
 [Here](http://voteview.com/political_polarization.asp) is a link to an interesting series of charts on polarization.
 Is it possible to quantify this polarization?
 Can quantifying the polarization enable us to draw interesting conclusions?